okook659/water_improvement/README.md

 This is a project for managing fountain distribution in Togo.
 It is developed in django and does not use a database.

-#Use
+## Use

+### ❗❗Important❗❗
-❗❗Important❗❗ : To run this project, you need python version 3.12, not 3.13, as some libraries are not official.
+To run this project, you need python version 3.12, not 3.13, as some libraries are not official.

 We will install the libraries with the command pip install -r requirements.txt